 Any patient showing respiratory symptoms, such as cold and flu-like symptoms, are asked not to attend the clinic in person and will instead receive a phone or video telehealth consultation (private fees may apply).
-If the doctor assesses that the patient needs to be seen they will be assessed in their vehicle or the dedicated respiratory screening room.
+If the doctor assesses that the patient needs to be seen then the doctor will arrange this directly with the patient.

 A suspected case of COVID-19 will be directed to a local testing centre rather than to our clinic.

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.